How to stay ahead in a rapidly changing market

 Within the warehouse, 3PLs engage engineers to determine and create the most efficient slotting patterns, placing high-velocity pick items as close to the door and as tight as possible to increase efficiency.
 Slotting needs in the food and beverage industry can change frequently as new products are introduced or when volumes shift.

 The proliferation of SKUs can increase the complexity as well as the risk of errors.
 In the food industry, some products have to be segregated, which means the ability monitor, track and trace products is crucial.
-"You have to be very sensitive to any type of cross contamination," Carlier said.
+"You have to be very sensitive to any type of cross contamination," Moses said.

 New SKUs can also create challenges on the transportation side.
-"As new SKUs come in you don't have any history that you can plan for in regards to the movement of those SKUs," Carlier said.
+"As new SKUs come in you don't have any history that you can plan for in regards to the movement of those SKUs," Moses said.

 When it comes to moving goods, Moses says 3PLs are adding value by providing higher-touch services, such as using drivers to re-stock certain sections within the store.
 "This puts pressure on transportation providers in terms of having a different type of driver that does more customer service work and who is out among the grocers' customers," Moses said.